htm-community/river-view/README.md

 ## Web Services

-In addition to collected and storing data from _Rivers_, a simple HTTP API for reading the data is also active on startup.
+In addition to collecting and storing data from _Rivers_, a simple HTTP API for reading the data is also active on startup.
 It returns HTML, JSON, and (in some cases) CSV data for each _River_ configured at startup.

 ### URLs